 Who is Pat Head Summitt?

-Her players speak of the opportunities afforded them later in life with a degree in life lessons from Summitt and a diploma from Tennessee.
+Her former players speak of the opportunities afforded them later in life with a degree in life lessons from Summitt and a diploma from Tennessee.
 And, of course, there is the incredible graduation rate of her players and the successes they have garnered in life long after their playing days were over at Tennessee.
 Every Lady Vol who completed her eligibility at UT under her watch received her degree.
 Summitt instilled a pattern of success in her players and constantly challenged them to reach their potential as a student and an athlete.

 Incredibly, from 1976-2011 every Lady Vol hoopster had the opportunity to play in at least one Final Four during her career at Tennessee.
-There have even been three classes of players in Lady Vol history to go to the Final Four all four years of their UT tenure.
+There were even three classes of players in Lady Vol history to go to the Final Four all four years of their UT tenure.
 First to do it was the class of Sheila Frost, Bridgette Gordon and the late-Melissa McCray (1986, 1987, 1988 and 1989) - that trio won NCAA Championships in 1987 and 1989.
 The next player to do it was Laurie Milligan (1995, 1996, 1997 and 1998).
 Milligan was onboard for three consecutive titles, 1996-97-98.
 The class of Shyra Ely, Brittany Jackson and Loree Moore also accomplished the feat- they went in 2002, 2003, 2004 and 2005.

 She Gives Back

 In August 2008, Summitt committed $600,000 to the University of Tennessee.
 The donation to The Campaign for Tennessee was split between the University of Tennessee at Knoxville and Martin to support the women's basketball programs on each campus.
-It includes a $100,000 endowed scholarship for a Lady Vols basketball graduate assistant in honor of her parents Richard and Hazel Head with the hope that "this gift will afford other young women the same opportunities that I had as a graduate assistant."
+It included a $100,000 endowed scholarship for a Lady Vols basketball graduate assistant in honor of her parents Richard and Hazel Head with the hope that "this gift will afford other young women the same opportunities that I had as a graduate assistant."